Base your presentation on a "human interest"

 China.
 Student presentations in the section of the course dealing with health epidemics should illustrate

-the topic of human rights, a story of how an individual or set of individuals has acted to promote a human rights agenda will work well.
-Any region of the world is applicable.
+the topic of cultural contraction, a story of how an individual or set of individuals is confined to a single set of values and finds it difficult or impossible to cross cultural boundaries will work well.
+For this topic (and this topic alone), any region of the world can be used to illustrate your points.

 Be creative in the way you present your human interest